 4. Customer service

 Automated phone systems can be frustrating, but this is a technology in its infancy.
 For those willing to make the investment, a sophisticated computer with voice recognition can do the job far better.
 Customer questions can be answered, and customer input taken, quickly and accurately.
 Of course this applies to more than just business.
 Voice recognition can also provide security.
 It can apply to medicine or government.
 There is absolutely no reason that next year, or the year after, we shouldn’t be filing taxes, voting, or renewing our driver’s license over the phone.

 There is already software available allowing lab workers to record or request results while still physically performing tests.
 Clerical workers can dictate while doing filing.
-Warehouse workers can request invoices and packing slips while pulling orders from anywhere on site.
+Warehouse workers can request invoices and packing slips while pulling orders from anywhere on site, and moving companies can use it to track inventory.
 The opportunities to take advantage of this aspect are endless.
 The advantage of natural speech over keyboards also means more accurate information.
 Growing use in the medical field by companies like PowerScribe has demonstrated that this technology, does, indeed, eliminate many errors in what can clearly be a life-and-death situation.
 But the same benefit applies to your local auto shop or any other institution, since errors cost time and money.
 It means an end to superficial paper forms for data collection, since more complex documents can be more easily created, stored, and retrieved- again, with less training.
 Voice recognition software means more productivity, and that’s good for everyone.